emencia/locallm/README.md

 ## Quickstart

-For now clone the repository and install the requiremnts.
+For now clone the repository and install the requirements.
 A pip package is to come

 ### Local